lewagon/dotfiles/05-Rails/01-Rails-intro/03-Longest-word-game/README.md

 Before jumping into the exercise, [read the rules](https://github.com/lewagon/fullstack-challenges/tree/master/01-Ruby/06-Parsing/02-Numbers-and-Letters).

-⛔️ If you worked on that exercise, please do not copy/paste the solution, try to rewrite them from scratch.
+⛔️ If you worked on that exercise, please do not copy/paste the solution, try to rewrite it from scratch.

 ## Setup